Nerikiri Wagashi: Japanese Confectionery

 Wagashi, or Japanese confections, boast a rich history spanning hundreds of years.
-Among the most exquisite are nerikiri, hand-sculpted sweets in various flavors and styles, reflecting nature’s beauty and often modeled on seasonal scenes.
+Among the most exquisite are nerikiri — hand-sculpted sweets reflecting nature's beauty and often modeled on seasonal scenes.
 These edible works of art are famous worldwide and accessible to everyone, not just masters.

-At the end of the class, you’ll take home the Nerikiri you lovingly crafted yourself.
-We hope you’ll share them with your family and friends—revisiting the stories and moments from the workshop as you admire and enjoy the sweets you created with your own hands.
+At the end of the class, the nerikiri you lovingly crafted are yours to take home.
+We hope you'll share them with family and friends, revisiting the stories and moments from the workshop as you enjoy the sweets you created with your own hands.

 PRICE